 About the PKD Foundation

-We are the only organization in the U.S. solely dedicated to finding treatments and a cure for polycystic kidney disease (PKD) and to improving the lives of those it affects.
-Since 1982, we have proudly funded more than 1,300 research projects and leveraged $1.5B in research funds, while serving our local communities across the country.
-We are inspired by our mission.
+We’re the only organization in the U.S. solely dedicated to finding treatments and a cure for polycystic kidney disease (PKD) and to improving the lives of those it affects.
+Since 1982, we’ve proudly funded more than 1,300 research projects and leveraged $1.5B in research funds, while serving our local communities across the country.
+We’re inspired by our mission.
 And driven by our vision.

-OUR MISSION: WE GIVE HOPE.
-We fund research, advocate for patients, and build a community for all impacted by PKD.
+WE GIVE HOPE.
+We fund research, advocate for patients, and build a community for all impacted by polycystic kidney disease.